mondrian-scwgs/mondrian/docs/data_formats/README.md

 # Data Formats

-The Mondrian system leverages existing formats and provides 2 additiona formats for organizing data and metadata.
+The Mondrian system leverages existing formats and provides 2 additional formats for organizing data and metadata.

 A [directory based dataset](generic_dataset.md) format allows generic association of multiple files with their metadata.